cjpicc11/Adobe-Campaign-Standard-Exam-Study-Notes/Lecture-Notes/Technical_Foundations/extending_the_data_model.md

 #### Publication Options
 Two modification options:
-- Determin modifications since last publication
+- Determine modifications since last publication
   - This will publish changes in ALL custom resources
   - Excludes custom resources with "Do not publish latest modifications" selected